cesipy/gpt3.5-chatbot-python/README.md

 This is a basic implementation of a chatbot.
 It does not handle multi-turn conversations, manage tokens to ensure responses do not exceed maximum token limits, or handle API errors gracefully.

----

-Please replace `'your-api-key'` with your actual OpenAI API key, and `https://github.com/yourusername/yourrepository.git` with the actual URL of your GitHub repository.
-The `-tokens` flag is optional, and can be used to display the token usage of the model's responses.